cdeboever3/cdpipelines/README.md

 * pysam (this is available through conda but currently it's an old version so you have to get it using `pip`)

-## Submodules

-### Prepare

-The prepare module contains functions for downloading various software and reference files needed for the different pipelines.

 ### `rpy2`

 Installing `rpy2` can be tricky.
 Different versions of `R` and `rpy2` don't work